chaubeysatyam/Pomodoro-Timer/README.md

 ## Acknowledgements
 - PyQt5 for the desktop toolkit
-- Created with the support of AI agents, insights from YouTube tutorials, and a lot of personal effort.
+- Created with the support of AI agents, insights from YouTube tutorials, and  personal effort.